Gazelli Art House Presents Robert Fraser's Groovy Arts Club Band

 Robert Fraser’s Groovy Arts Club Band at Gazelli Art House

-This exhibition is not only delivering outstanding works which reflect the art tendencies of their time, but it also tells the story of the zeitgeist of the era saturated with various social and political shifts on the global scale.
+This exhibition is not only delivering outstanding works which reflect the art tendencies of their time and pay homage to Robert Fraser, but it also tells the story of the zeitgeist of the era saturated with various social and political shifts on the global scale.